carlosrod723/home-depot-financial-analysis/README.md

 - Identify and handle missing values and outliers.
 - Summary of insights gained from the EDA.

-**model_development.ipynb-** Develop and train machine learning models to predict Home Depot's quarterly revenue.
+**2. model_development.ipynb-** Develop and train machine learning models to predict Home Depot's quarterly revenue.

 Contents: